India relaxes fiscal deficit, cuts taxes to spur growth | Malay Mail

 Finance Minister Nirmala Sitharaman announced the changes as part of the country’s annual budget in parliament, a day after official data showed that Asia’s third-largest economy grew five per cent last year, its slowest expansion since the 2008 global financial crisis.

-India’s fiscal deficit target for the current financial year is now 3.8 per cent of GDP from an earlier 3.3 per cent, she said, adding it would edge down to 3.5 per cent next year.
+In a sprawling three-hour speech peppered with references to ancient Indian history and poetry, Sitharaman said the fiscal deficit target for the current financial year was now 3.8 per cent of GDP, up from an earlier 3.3 per cent.

+It will edge down to 3.5 per cent next year, she added.

 Prime Minister Narendra Modi’s right-wing government has been trying desperately to revive the economy, which has flagged for several quarters, with per capita consumption falling for the first time in four decades.

-The finance minister said Indians earning under 1.5 million rupees (RM86,020) a year could pay lower taxes if they agreed to forego existing exemptions, with a view to raising their purchasing power.
+The finance minister said Indians earning under 1.5 million rupees (US$21,000) a year could pay lower taxes if they agreed to forego existing exemptions, with a view to raising their purchasing power.

-Indian taxpayers are allowed to claim exemptions for a range of expenses, from medical insurance to investments, under a labyrinthine tax regime that Sitharaman has vowed to simplify during her tenure.
+Indian taxpayers are allowed to claim exemptions for a range of expenses, from medical insurance to vacation spending, under a labyrinthine tax regime that Sitharaman has vowed to simplify during her tenure.

 She also announced that companies would no longer have to pay dividend distribution tax, terming it a “bold move meant to attract foreign investors”.

-“Wealth creators will be respected in this country... and this government assures taxpayers they will not be harassed,” she said in her second budget speech since Modi won a second term by a landslide last May.
+“Wealth creators will be respected in this country ... and this government assures taxpayers they will not be harassed,” she said in her second budget speech since Modi won a landslide re-election last May.

 The key agriculture sector will receive a cash infusion of 2.83 trillion rupees to help farmers set up solar power units and storage facilities.